Water - Accelerating an innovation ecosystem

 At the Lakeview Water Treatment Plant, you will:

-Outside of Steam Whistle Brewery, learn about the many green initiatives in the area and used by the Brewery, including Enwave's water-energy nexus.
+Outside of the Station, learn about the many green initiatives in the area, including Enwave's water-energy nexus and BLOOM Sustainability’s Water Project with the Ontario Craft Beer industry.

 Participate in a mini-charrette that allows you to share your own region's water story.

-Travel back to Rotman School of Management via a transportation mode of your choice: walk, TTC (subway/metro), or taxi.
+Travel back to Rotman School of Management or the Chelsea Hotel Toronto via a transportation mode of your choice: walk, TTC (subway/metro), or taxi.

 Organizations you'll meet